-the Program Director.
-It is the student's responsibility to veri fy that this course is added to his or her sche edule following approval by the Program Director. • Title of proposed course: HLTH 8800: Independent Stud y in Public Health Sciences • Proposed semester (Term/Year): • Number of credits proposed for semester: • Cumulative number of previous HLTH 8800 credits (not including proposed semester): • Faculty member who will supervise the independent stud dy: • Proposed method (email, in-person, phone, etc.) and free quency of meetings with faculty member • Independent study topic(s), objectives, reading list, and/o or datasets to be analyzed (include attachments as needed): • List of deliverables (or other means of evaluating student deliverables (include attachments as needed): t progress) and anticipated date of It is my responsibility to make appropriate arrangements with t the supervising faculty member for deve eloping, discussing, and submitting timely deliverables toward d the stated objectives.
-Stud lent Name Printed and Signature Date I ag ree to supervise this independent study on a regular basis.
-Supe ervising Faculty Member Name Printed and Signature Date
+Title of proposed course: HLTH 8800: Independent Study in Public Health Sciences • Proposed semester (Term/Year): • Number of credits proposed for semester: • Cumulative number of previous HLTH 8800 credits (not inclu ding proposed semester): • Faculty member who will supervise the independent study: • Proposed method (email, in-person, phone, etc.) and frequence y of meetings with faculty member: • Independent study topic(s), objectives, reading list, and/or date tasets to be analyzed (include attachments as needed): • List of deliverables (or other means of evaluating student pro- gress) and anticipated date of deliverable (include attachments as needed): It is my responsibility to make appropriate arrangements with the super discussing, and submitting timely deliverables toward the stated objects Student Name Printed and Signature Date I agree to supervise this independent study on a regular basis.
+Supervising Faculty Member Name Printed and Signature Date I approve the student's application to register for independent study cre edits.
+Program Director Signature/Approval Date